nikovett/charging-planner/CONTEXT.md

 ### Session 6 — 2026-03-27 (afternoon)
 Histogram fix: ENTSO-E now returns historical slots like Sähkötin, so histogram can center on charging slot midpoint.
 ENTSO-E fallback fix: raises PricesNotYetAvailable when slots don't reach tomorrow (catches partial/stale responses during maintenance).
 Dashboard legend: all items now conditional on visible slots; "scheduled" renamed to "optimal"; added "suboptimal" entry for charging-but-not-optimal slots.
 Forecast display augmentation now always runs after a real-price fetch (not just when slots don't reach tomorrow noon) and cap extended from 12h to 24h — ensures histogram right edge is always filled.
 Histogram range snapped to 15-minute slot boundaries (floor rangeStart, ceil rangeEnd) to eliminate sub-slot gaps at histogram edges.
 Two-mode histogram window: Mode 1 (charging far away) anchors on now-1h and extends to cover all charging slots+1h; Mode 2 (charging midpoint within 11h of now) centers on charging midpoint ±12h.
 Ensures now is always visible and charging slots are always visible, with now drifting toward center as charging approaches.

 ---

+## Charge Amps integration — how it was built

+The official Charge Amps external API (`eapi.charge.space`) does not support scheduling — confirmed by inspecting the Swagger docs at `https://eapi.charge.space/swagger/v5/swagger.json`.
+It exposes charger control but not the time-period scheduling needed to deliver a charging plan.

+To work around this, we reverse engineered the internal API used by the Charge Amps web portal (`my.charge.space`).
+By logging in with credentials and inspecting network traffic in browser dev tools, we identified the full flow: email/password authentication returning a bearer token and a separate entitlements token (containing the org UUID needed for subsequent calls), the scheduling endpoint, and the exact payload structure — time periods expressed as `from`/`to` integer offsets in seconds from the window start, a unique string `id` per period, and `maxCurrent`.

+`deliver_chargeamps.py` is a headless implementation of this internal API — functionally identical to what the web portal does when a user schedules charging manually, but driven programmatically from the plan JSON.

+---